Bikes, Blues & BBQ postponed after University of Arkansas terminates use of parking lot space

 The event was planned to take place in the parking lot at Baum-Walker stadium.

-According to a news release from Tommy Sisemore, the executive director of Bikes, Blues, and Barbecue, “organizers do not feel they can offer a quality event with such massive changes on such short notice.”
+According to a news release from Tommy Sisemore, the executive director of Bikes, Blues & BBQ, “organizers do not feel they can offer a quality event with such massive changes on such short notice.”

 Sisemore says updates will be on the organization’s website and social media.